Taking action in an Emergency Response

 pooled logistics services for humanitarian actors (transport, storage, road repair etc.) delivered by Atlas Logistique, our operational unit specialised in local supply chain management.

 Atlas Logistique is an operational unit within HI specialised in logistics services and logistics chain management in humanitarian crises.
-Our service offering includes shared transport and storage, civil engineering, garages and advisory services.
+Our service offer includes shared transport and storage, civil engineering, garages and advisory services.

 Find out more about our service offering.